 For most of my life, I’ve been lucky to go on a fairly major vacation for one week almost every year.
 Inevitably, that means I spend the other 51 weeks of each year anxiously anticipating said vacation.
-Last year, my boyfriend and I went on the rock and metal cruise ShipRocked for the first time.
-The cruise was so awesome that we pre-booked for 2018 before even getting off the boat, and the excitement and impatience is multiplying exponentially with only two weeks left before we set sail again.
+Last year, I went on the rock and metal cruise ShipRocked for the first time.
+The cruise was so awesome that I pre-booked for 2018 before even getting off the boat, and the excitement and impatience is multiplying exponentially with only two weeks left before we set sail again.

 The thing about pre-booking a music cruise is that you don’t immediately know what bands you’re going to be sharing a boat with.
 Fortunately, the organizers always seem to do a solid job of putting together a nice balance of bands you friggen’ love and bands you’ve never heard of (but probably should).
 Since I have been lucky to see a surprising 17 out of 27 bands on this year’s lineup, I thought it’d be a good opportunity to feature some of those bands and my photos of them leading up to the cruise!

-I’m starting this little series with the band DED, because I’m really, really, stoked to see them again.
+I’m starting this little ShipRocked series with the band DED, because I’m really, really, stoked to see them again.
 They were on some of the World’s Loudest Month festivals last year and I regret only getting to catch them once at Rock on the Range.
 I knew as soon as I got to the stage that these guys were FULL of energy.

 The DED members are pretty immediately intriguing, just from the creepy white-out contacts they all wear.
 (Note to ShipRockers, this might be a good way for you to recognize them on board!)
 No one judges a book solely by its cover though!